General Terms and Conditions for Supply and Performance

 - Should the Customer opt for a rescission of the contract, it shall not be entitled to an additional claim for damages based on breach of duty.
 This shall apply mutatis mutandis for claims concerning compensation of expenses made in vain.

-- Any liability of the Supplier or, respectively, persons employed by the Supplier in the performance of its obligation (Erfüllungsgehilfen) and vicarious agents (Verrichtungsgehilfen), for damages arising from negligence – in particular for damages due to defects not having occurred on the item of delivery or performance itself – shall be excluded irrespective of the cause in law and legal nature of the asserted claim. this shall not apply in cases of essential contractual obligations having been violated, of bad faith, of having provided a guarantee, a liability under the Produktsicherheitsgesetz (Product Safety Act), a culpable injury to life, limb or health, or if, in the individual case, the exclusion of liability as set out herinabove should prevent the contractual purpose from being fulfilled.
+- Any liability of the Supplier or, respectively, persons employed by the Supplier in the performance of its obligation (Erfüllungsgehilfen) and vicarious agents (Verrichtungsgehilfen), for damages arising from negligence - in particular for damages due to defects not having occurred on the item of delivery or performance itself - shall be excluded irrespective of the cause in law and legal nature of the asserted claim.
+This shall not apply in cases of essential contractual obligations having been violated, of bad faith, of having provided a guarantee, a liability under the Produktsicherheitsgesetz (Product Safety Act), a culpable injury to life, limb or health, or if, in an individual case, the exclusion of liability as set out hereinabove should prevent the contractual purpose from being fulfilled.

 - To the extent the technical, economic or legal conditions underlying individual provisions of the contract have changed considerably such that the implementation of the contract under the conditions hitherto agreed upon would constitute an undue hardship for one of the parties, and this was not foreseeable by the party affected despite having following the due and proper care according to the standards applied in that particular industry, the parties shall bring about an adjustment of the contract with a view to a reasonable and fair balancing of interests.
 To the extent this is not reasonable in economic terms, the party affected shall have the right to rescind or, respectively, to terminate the contract.
 Should the party affected wish to make use of said right of rescission or respectively, termination, it is to inform the other party of this without undue delay after having become aware of the scope and implications of the event.